NishikantaRay/Live-Server-Lite/README.md

 **Enjoy coding with Live Server Lite!** 🎉

-*Making web development faster, one reload at a time.*# Live-Server-Lite
+*Making web development faster, one reload at a time.*